 Note: This post is a bit longer than some of my others since there is a lot of information to share on the topic.

 A successful winter photography trip is all about planning and timing, especially if you’re photographing landscapes.
 As I outlined in my previous post, winter photography presents some unique challenges to the photographer, but if you can get past them a whole new world rich with rewards will be open to you.
 Few experiences can match getting out of your tent at dawn after a storm has cleared to photograph a trackless pristine winter scene in perfect light!

 Winter Photography Tips, Front Country or Backcountry:

-When planning a winter photography trip your location options are basically the same as the rest of the year, front-country or backcountry.
+When planning a winter photography trip your location options are the same as the rest of the year, front-country or backcountry.
 However, in winter a backcountry photography location involves more risk and preparation.

 Icefields Parkway in Jasper National Park #43396 Purchase

-Frontcountry locations can be accessed in a number of different ways.
+Frontcountry locations can be accessed in several different ways.
 It may be as easy as driving up to a classic viewpoint along a road or in a national or state park.
 But keep in mind many of those locations may be closed or on unplowed roads in winter.

 Utilizing ski area chairlifts is a great method for accessing winter landscapes.
-They can get you higher up to views usually accessible by hiking trail in summer.
+They can get you higher up to views usually accessible by hiking trails in summer.
 They’re also a good way to shave off some miles and elevation when starting a backcountry trip.
 Some ski areas offer a discounted one-trip-only lift ticket.
-But if you’re a skier a full day ticket is the way to go.
+But if you’re a skier a full-day ticket is the way to go.
 It will enable you to do some early morning photography, have fun skiing all day, then make one last trip up for evening light.
 Getting on and off a chair lift can be tricky though when you have a pack full of camera gear.